 CEVA-BX2 is a multipurpose hybrid DSP and Controller, designed for the inherent low power requirements of DSP kernels with high-level programming and compact code size requirements of a large control code base.

-The CEVA-BX2 addresses intensive workloads such as 5G PHY control, multi-microphone beamforming and neural networks for speech recognition, with up to 16 GMACs per second.
+The CEVA-BX2 addresses intensive workloads such as 5G PHY control, multi-microphone beamforming, AI processing and neural networks for speech recognition, with up to 16 GMACs per second.

 CEVA-BX2 uses quad 32X32-bit MACs and octal 16X16-bit MACs, with enhanced capability for supporting 16×8-bit and 8×8-bit MAC operations.

 The CEVA-BX2 is using an 11-stage pipeline and 5-way VLIW micro-architecture, it offers parallel processing with dual scalar compute engines, load/store and program control that reaches a speed of 2 GHz at a TSMC 7nm process node using common standard cells and memory compilers.